openshift-pipelines/pipelines-as-code/docs/content/docs/guide/resolver.md

 ---
 # Pipelines as Code resolver

+Pipelines as Code resolver ensures the PipelineRun you are running does not conflicts with others.

-If `Pipelines as Code` sees a PipelineRun with a reference to a `Task` or a `Pipeline` in any YAML file located in the `.tekton/` directory, `Pipelines as Code` will automatically try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.
+If `Pipelines as Code` sees a PipelineRun with a reference to a `Task` or to a `Pipeline` in any YAML file located in the `.tekton/` directory it will automatically try to *resolves* it (see below) as a single PipelineRun with an embedded `PipelineSpec` to a `PipelineRun`.

-The resolver will transform the Pipeline `Name` field to a `generateName` based on the Pipeline name as well.
-This allows you to have multiple runs in the same namespace from the same PipelineRun with no risk of conflicts.
+The resolver will then transform the Pipeline `Name` field to a `GenerateName` based on the Pipeline name as well.

-Every task or pipeline your PipelineRun references will need to be inside the `.tekton/` directory or subdirectories or referenced with a remote task (see below on how the remote tasks are referenced).
+If you want to split your Pipeline and PipelineRun, you can store  the files in the `.tekton/` directory or its subdirectories. `Pipeline` and `Task` can as well be referenced remotely (see below on how the remote tasks are referenced).

 The resolver will skip resolving if it sees these type of tasks: